 He makes a last-minute turn off Houston, ignoring the furious honking of the cabs behind us, and pulls into a side street.
 There's an expensively-dressed crowd lined up along the sidewalk and spilling onto the road in front of us; harsh neon lights over a rusted metal door are the only signs that the place they're waiting at is anything other than a block of run-down apartments.
-The sight of the seedy, albeit trendy, pub has nerves gnawing at my stomach.
-Being alone with Jacob after a few drinks seems like the perfect way to say something I can't take back.
+The sight of the pub has nerves gnawing at my stomach, being alone with Jacob after a few drinks seems like the perfect way to say something I can't take back.

 The shelves behind the bar are lined with all kinds of interesting bottles.
-Balancing carefully on my very tall and wobbly bar stool, I take in the rows of vials, test tubes, antique-looking perfume bottles, all neatly labeled with names like 'creme de violet' and 'green chartreuse'.
-One of the bartenders picks up a perfume bottle with a tasseled pump on the end and I watch with interest as he spritzes it into the drink he's making.
-I catch a glimpse of the label, which reads 'absinthe', that explains the shocking emerald of the liquid inside.
+Balancing carefully on my very tall and wobbly bar stool, I take in the rows of vials, test tubes, antique-looking bottles, all neatly labeled with names like 'créme de violet' and 'green chartreuse'.
+One of the bartenders picks up a perfume bottle with a tasseled pump on the end, and mists the shocking green liquid over a drink.

 "How are the renovations going?"
-I ask, turning my attention back to Jacob and setting my glass down. doesn't answer; one arm slung casually over the back of my chair, he's watching a bartender expertly mixing drinks and I'm not sure he heard me at all.
+I ask, turning my attention back to Jacob and setting my glass down.
+He doesn't answer; one arm slung casually over the back of my chair, he's watching a bartender expertly mixing drinks and I'm not sure he heard me at all.
 She's tall and blonde, with a smoking hot body.
-As she's pouring a drink, her gaze falls directly on Jacob over the rim, and she gives him a seductive smile.
+As she pours a drink, her gaze falls directly on Jacob over the rim, and she gives him a seductive smile.
+His expression imbues a lazy enjoyment, a relaxed but temporary state that could flick into scorching heat at any moment.
 I swiftly look down into my drink, and concentrate on swirling the liquid so that the ice clinks around in the glass.
-Jacob constantly and effortlessly attracts so much attention, that the idea he's going to want me seems like an impossible wish.
-When I look up again his eyes are on me.
-His expression somehow imbues a lazy enjoyment, a relaxed but temporary state that could flick into scorching heat at any moment.
-It's difficult to think when Jacob's attention is focused so totally on me, and it's a moment before I realize he might have just asked me something.
-"What did you say?"
+Jacob constantly and effortlessly attracts so much attention that the idea he's going to want me seems like an impossible wish.

 "It's not happening, I'm moving into the city."

-"Wow that's sudden," I say, surprised, "you and Derrick love your place."
-It's outside of the city, but what they lost in location they definitely gained in size: a sprawling rancher with a big pool in the back, wet bar, games room, and every other bachelor pad necessity.
+"Wow, that's sudden," I say, surprised, "you and Derrick love your place."
+It's outside of the city, but what they lost in location they definitely gained in size.

-I study him carefully.
+I study Jacob carefully.
 "Not for a few weeks."
-The last time I saw them together, I had thought there might be a subtext that I wasn't included in.
+The last time I saw them together, I had thought there might be a subtext that I didn't understand.
 Derrick was getting pretty wild and the way Jacob was watching him, it was like he was waiting for him to go off the rails or disappear into a haze of frat parties.
-Concern creeps in, I never thought about that weekend again until now.
-I was wrapped up in school and took for granted that Jacob would sort it out, the way they've always watched each other's backs.
+Concern creeps in, I hadn't thought about that weekend again until now.
+I was wrapped up in school and took for granted that Jacob would sort it out, the way he and Derrick always watch each other's backs.

-"What's going on, Jacob?"
+"What's going on, Jake?"
 I ask, guilt and worry lacing my voice.